treanus/KUL_Linux_Installation/README.md

 - The freesurfer license file needs to be installed.
 Put it in $KUL_apps_DIR/freesurfer_license
 - Start matlab, add spm12 and conn to the path.
 The path for spm12 and conn is $HOME/KUL_apps/spm and conn.
+- On macOS open Docker Desktop; in Resources/FileSharing add the folder with the freesurfer license.